AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 ## Adding Themes

 Themes can be added to a theme list with the File ⭢ Add Theme command in the main menu, or by selecting the new document icon in the toolbar, and then select New Theme.
 You can only create a new theme if you have a theme list or category selected, in the themes tab, and If the theme list is not read only.
 The New Theme command will create an empty theme with the name **New Theme** as a child of the selected item.
 The name and other properties of the theme can be edited by selecting the new theme and then making sure the Properties tab is active.
 Usually the only properties that need to be edited are the Theme name, and the File.
-Use the browse (…) button to select an ESRI layer file (\*.lyr), and the rest of the properties will be automatically populated.
+Use the browse (…) button to select an Esri layer file (\*.lyr), and the rest of the properties will be automatically populated.

 If you have a layer file already selected in the windows file explorer, then you can drag the file and drop it on the file text box in the theme's property tab.